 Halton Region is committed to providing residents and businesses with safe, clean drinking water.
 Halton Region’s Lead Sampling Program ensures that all drinking water is lead-free through:

-The MOECC Drinking Water Quality Standard for lead is 10 micrograms/litre.
+The MECP Drinking Water Quality Standard for lead is 10 micrograms/litre.
 This level was set to protect the most "at risk" population, pregnant women and small children.
 Historical test data indicates that the potential for lead in private plumbing in Halton Region drinking water is low.
-Since 2012, MOECC has provided an exemption for Halton Region for regular sampling of residential/private properties.
+Since 2012, MECP has provided an exemption for Halton Region for regular sampling of residential/private properties.
 Halton Region continues to conduct regular sampling of public infrastructure for the presence of lead.

 To see if you have a lead service line or lead plumbing: